FR0ST1N/Shrine/README.md

 ## How To Play

-Don't Let the Tengu Faces Enter the Shrine.
+Don't Let The Tengu Faces Enter The Shrine.

 ### Controls